syntacticsugarboyy/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * Mutable types are data types that can be changed and Immutable types are vice versa.

-* Built-in mutable types include lists, integers, etc.
+* Built-in mutable types include lists, integers, frozensets,etc.

 * Built-in immutable types include strings, etc.

+* Tuples, due to their compound nature, could be either mutable or immutable, depending on what data type it contains.